 Bile salt supplements

 People with bile salt deficiency may try bile salt supplements to counteract these symptoms.
-It’s also important to stay well-hydrated as about 85 percent of bile is made up of water.
+It’s also important to stay hydrated since about 85 percent of bile is made up of water.

 It can also be helpful for people who don’t produce enough bile salts to eat a lot of beets and beet greens.
 This is because they contain a lot of the nutrient betaine, which is one of the most powerful liver detoxicants.

-Bile salts are a primary component of bile and are needed by our bodies to help break down fats, aid digestion, absorb important vitamins, and eliminate toxins.
+Bile salts are a primary component of bile and are needed by the body to help break down fats, aid digestion, absorb important vitamins, and eliminate toxins.

-Bile salts are stored in our gallbladders when they’re not being used.
-If our gallbladders are removed for any reason, it can lead to a bile salt deficiency.
+Bile salts are stored in your gallbladder when they’re not being used.
+If your gallbladder is removed, it can lead to a bile salt deficiency.
 This condition can also be caused by other diseases of the bowel.

-If you experience any of the symptoms of a bile salt deficiency it’s important that you see your doctor.
+If you experience any of the symptoms of a bile salt deficiency, it’s important that you see your doctor.
 They’ll be able to talk you through your options.
-They’re likely to suggest that you’re properly hydrated at all times, that you increase your consumption of beets, and that you begin taking bile salt supplements.
+They’re likely to suggest that you stay properly hydrated at all times, increase your consumption of beets, and begin taking bile salt supplements.